Background pattern

 Contact your doctor as soon as possible in the following cases:

-• You suspect you may be pregnant.
+• if you suspect you are pregnant.

-3. How to take Slinda
+3. How to Take Slinda

-Follow exactly the administration instructions of this medication indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as indicated by your doctor.
+If in doubt, consult your doctor or pharmacist.

 If you use Slinda in this way, you will also be protected against pregnancy during the 4 days of taking the placebo tablets.